kellylyke/whatshappening/ProjectPlan.md

 - [ ] Create admin directory
 - [ ] Add delete functionality in jsp for user preferences
 - [ ] Set up API
-- [ ] Prepare for Checkpoint 3: Deployed to AWS, at least one JSP that displays data from the database is implemented.
+- [x] Prepare for Checkpoint 3: Deployed to AWS, at least one JSP that displays data from the database is implemented.
+- [x] Code review

 ### Week 9
+- [ ] Add password reset/reminder functionality
 - [ ] Review and incorporate feedback from Checkpoint 3.
-- [ ] Carefully review code for standards and best practices - use a code quality tool?
-- [ ] Add the user block table
-- [ ] Add the user block entity
-- [ ] Create the user block unit tests
-### Week 8
-- [ ] Implement paging of search results
-- [ ] Code review
-- [ ] Make sure data is updating from api

-### Week 9
-- [ ] Add password reset/reminder functionality

 ### Week 10
 - [ ] Unit test all api integrations
+- [ ] Carefully review code for standards and best practices - use a code quality tool?

 ### Week 11 - Team project work week
 - [ ] Review indie project and create list of todos
+- [ ] Make sure data is updating from api
+- [ ] Implement paging of search results

 ### Week 12 - Team project due
 - [ ] Complete todos identified in week 11
 - [ ] Prepare for week 13 peer code reviews
 - [ ] Code quality check
 - [ ] Review rubric to make sure I'm on target
+- [ ] Add the user block table
+- [ ] Add the user block entity
+- [ ] Create the user block unit tests

 ### Week 13